-Welcome to the proposed 2022 Budget for the Northwest Colorado Council of Governments, presented at the October meeting and to be approved at the December meeting as required by Article V of the Amended and Restated Bylaws of the Northwest Colorado Council of Governments.
+Welcome to the proposed 2023 Budget for the Northwest Colorado Council of Governments, presented at the October meeting and to be approved at the December meeting as required by Article V of the Amended and Restated Bylaws of the Northwest Colorado Council of Governments.

-Payroll: The 2022 budget proposes a 1.5% merit wage increase with a 3.5% COLA increase (reflects the "2021" Denver-Boulder-Greely Consumer Price Index calculated by the Department of Labor, months ending in July 2021) per employee.
+Payroll: The 2023 budget proposes a 5.5% COLA increase with a 1.5% merit increase (together these closely reflect the "2022" Denver-Boulder-Greely Consumer Price Index calculated by the Department of Labor, months ending in July 2022 which was over 9%) per employee.
+It was deemed that a 9% increase was not feasible for many programs, and there is some expectation that current inflation levels may decrease in 2023.
 Our primary asset is our people.
 The value we deliver through services is a direct result of their efforts.
 We continue to attract and retain quality employees in a very competitive market.
 We put considerable time into training.
-This summer we performed a Wage Range analysis per each position to better align our wages to the current market, including many of the nearby local governments we serve.
-This exercise resulted in many wages in most programs being adjusted in the 2022 budget within the parameters of what each program could afford to cover in consideration with the usual factors in employee compensation.
+The 2022 Wage Range analysis per each position to better align our wages to the current market is recommended to be adjusted top-to-bottom for all positions by the 5.5% COLA.

-General Administration: We submit to CDOT for approval our Indirect Rate each year (15% currently) to confirm that it in compliance with 2 CFR 200.
-The 15% indirect rate includes all the Office Manager's time as well as a portion of the in-house Finance Manager and Fiscal Coordinator positions.
-In adding both fiscal positions, we have removed the Executive Director portion from Indirect.
-The 2022 Indirect budget totals \$484,024 and represents 5.35% of the total budget.
-Rent for each program was increased 5% again this year to bolster the fund balance for the aging NWCCOG office building.
-After mortgage, CAM and planned maintenance, this will leave the building fund balance at \$72,255 by the end of 2022 even after significant office upgrades in 2021 which are covered by a transfer from the Elevator Program.
-The Building Fund and Indirect Funds supported a significant IT Security Infrastructure project in 2020-2021.
-Ongoing IT support costs are charged to Indirect.
+General Administration: We submitted to CDOT for approval our Indirect Rate this year (16.5% currently) to confirm that it is compliance with 2 CFR 200.
+The indirect revenues pay for the Office Manager's time and most of the in-house Finance Manager (15% to Project THOR) and Fiscal Coordinator positions.
+Due to increased number of employees and rate, 45% of the Executive Director wages are paid through Indirect.
+The 2023 Indirect budget totals \$638,449 and represents 4.99% of the total budget.
+Rent for each program was increased 6% in 2023 year to bolster the fund balance for the aging NWCCOG office building.
+After mortgage, CAM and planned maintenance, this will leave the building fund balance at \$142,191 by the end of 2022.

-Dues: The projected 2021 Member Dues (jurisdictions confirm participation by December 1) are \$369,001 following a vote of approval from NWCCOG Council at the July Meeting.
+Dues: The projected 2023 Member Dues (jurisdictions confirm participation by December 1) are \$400,957 following a vote of approval from NWCCOG Council at the July Meeting.
 Combined with Indirect and fees for service from the Elevator Program, dues are the "General Fund" of NWCCOG.
-Note that revenues transferred from the Elevator Inspection Program and Regional Business (Dues) provide the local match required to for the Broadband Director position.
-Note that QQ projected dues for 2022 are estimated at \$159,809.
+Note that QQ projected dues for 2023 are estimated at \$166,855.
 This is most of the QQ operating budget.
 QQ also keeps a \$100,000 Legal Defense Fund balance and continues to build on beginning fund balance.
 All incorporated municipalities in Region 12 as well as 3 others are now NWCCOG Members.
-When the Governors' order is issued, Routt will return to Region 12 membership again after more than a decade hiatus.